el-grudge/money-diaries/README.md

 # Money Diaries

 ## Problem Description
-[Money Diaries](https://www.refinery29.com/en-us/money-diary) is a blog created and hosted by the Refinery29.
-The blog's first post came out in 2016, and each week there are 3 new posts.
-In each post an anonymous contributor writes about their money spending habits.
+[Money Diaries](https://www.refinery29.com/en-us/money-diary) is a blog created and hosted by Refinery29.
+The blog's first post came out in 2016, and each week three new anonymous contributes post about their money spending habits.
 All posts have a similar structure:
 * The first section has information on the contributor's occupation, the industry they work in, their age, location, salary, net worth, debt, paycheck amount and cadence, and their pronouns
 * The second section covers their monthly expenses
 * The third section is a list of background questions